 4 common types of E-commerce business models

-When it comes to transactions between businesses and consumers, there are typically 4 main types of E-commerce business models.
+When it comes to transactions between businesses and consumers, there are typical 4 main types of E-commerce business models.
 Let’s see what they are and how they differ from each other!

 Business to business (B2B)